risolutore/rpg-utils/README.md

 ```

 I have some problem with the expression.
 I must use '\[' and '\]' because parser won't work without.
 I will spend some time to adjust this later.
-I resolved by checking if are missing '\[' at the start and '\]' at the end of the expression by the two if statement.
+For the moment i resolved by checking if are missing '\[' at the start and '\]' at the end of the expression by the two if statement.